Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 - Shows per-workflow status and logs.
 - Good for debugging failing steps and checking if the app started.
+- Shows the pip‑audit summary line, for example:
+  `pip-audit summary: Found 30 known vulnerabilities in 5 packages`

 ### Security tab